hapytex/ordinal/README.md

 The package uses the `Data.Vector` module which is not safe, and therefore `ordinal` is not safe either.

+## Continuous Integration

+The commits on GitHub are validated by [*Travis*](https://travis-ci.com/hapytex/ordinal).
+The build will validate that the system is building, that the compiler does not generate any *errors* or *warnings*.
+It will also run the test-suite and will run `hlint` on the source code to check for improvements.
+Finally it will run `grep` on the Haskell files in the `src/` directory to check for missing elements (`???`) and `TODO`s.

 ## Contribute

 You can contribute by making a pull request on the [*GitHub